Saturday, August 10, 2019

 Our Trip to Amsterdam in the Netherlands - Part 4 of 7 - Shopping

-The next morning, we were woken by the melodic sounds of chirping birds through our open window.
+The next morning, we awoke 2-meters (6.6 feet) below sea level (that is the elevation of Amsterdam) and enjoyed melodic sounds of chirping birds through our open window.
 The Royal Zoo's huge restaurant, named De Plantage, has public-use outdoor seating near the bird aviary and flamingo pond.
 Since it was across the street, we went there to begin our day sublimely under the sycamore trees.

 We loved the lack of car horns, outdated truck engines, rowdy people, booming stereos, and loud trains.
 Every night, we slept with our hotel windows open, and we were never disturbed by the two tram tracks, outside.
 Heavenly!
 Please click this link to hear the noise pollution where we currently live in NYC...